smartprocure/futil-js/README.md

 ### testRegex
 `regex -> string -> bool` Just like rambda test, creates a function to test a regex on a string.
+`makeRegex -> options -> string -> regex` Just a curry implementation of RegExp construction.
+`makeAndTest -> options -> (string) -> ` makes and tests a RegExp with makeRegex and testRegex `matchAnyWord -> string -> string -> bool`
+takes a string to split into words and returns true if second string match any of the words

 ## Math